High school cross country runners racing — Cooper Lutkenhaus

 Cooper’s 16:23 5k base allows him to:

-1. Train more frequently-his body recovers faster from hard sessions
+1. Train more frequently, since his body recovers faster from hard sessions

 2. Clear lactate more efficiently due to higher mitochondrial density